tweetium/tweeter-infra/README.md

 To change the infrastructure, the current process is to destroy and re-create the infrastructure.

 ## Destroy
-To destroy the infrastructure, run this command inside the container:
+To destroy the infrastructure, run:
 ```
 terraform destroy
 ```